 Golden Bridges School

-School Overview Golden Bridges School is a small, groundbreaking school in its 9th full school year.
-GBS was founded by Waldorf-trained teachers and currently operates in San Francisco’s Portola neighborhood, serving Preschool through 7th Grade, with 131 students and 42 staff members.
-We will be graduating our first 8th grade class next school year!
+School Overview Golden Bridges School is a small, groundbreaking school in its 10th full school year.
+GBS was founded by Waldorf-trained teachers and currently operates in San Francisco’s Portola neighborhood, serving Preschool through 8th Grade, with 135 students and 42 staff members.

 GBS is taking a fresh look at Waldorf education, asking what the children of today in San Francisco need from teachers and education in general.
 One major result of this question is the development of a robust outdoor curriculum.
 Each week, our Kindergarten spends two days in an indoor classroom, one day at our urban farm, and two days hiking in McLaren Park.
 Our grades classes are indoors for Main Lesson and some subject classes, spending additional days in large outdoor parks, at the school farm, or on field trips.
 1st and 2nd grades often spend one full day a week outdoors in San Francisco’s parks.
 We are also dedicated to becoming an anti-racist school - committed to social justice, internally and externally - that is inclusive and welcoming to all.
 We incorporate both anthroposophy and social justice in our weekly faculty meetings, where we delve deeper into interrupting Euro- and white-centric curriculum to bring equitable teaching practices and anti-racist policies into the classroom and school life.
 We ask that teachers be interested and on a path of exploring both anthroposophy and social justice.